-Table 10-5 Project Reporting Requirement nts (Consultant, 2019) Reporting Wind Farm EPC Contractors Wind Farm Operator Reporting Monthly Semi-annually
+Table 10-5: Project Reporting Requirements

+Reporting Wind Farm EPC Contractors Wind Farm Operator

+Reporting Monthly Semi-annually

 10.2 Environmental, Health, Safety and Social Management System (EHSS-MS)

 The ESIA is considered a key document in assessing and managing environmental and social risks related to the Project.
 The key output of the ESIA is the ESMP which aims to provide high level mitigations and requirements for managing the environmental and social risks anticipated from the Project.